We are pleased to present our Fall Exhibition:

 Curated to appear together for the first time, the works in World Peace reflect the culture of identity, and the divided and fractured political climate of America’s past and present.
 This timely and compelling multi-media exhibition contains photography, sculpture, video, site-specific installations, works on paper and protest art that address the culture of American politics.
 The group show features both local and world-renowned artists.

-MoCA Westport Executive Director Ruth Mannes and Head of Exhibitions Liz Leggett collaborated with Todd von Ammon, art dealer, independent curator and director of von ammon co., in Washington, D.C. to curate the exhibition.
+MoCA Westport Executive Director Ruth Mannes and Director of Exhibitions Liz Leggett collaborated with Todd von Ammon, art dealer, independent curator and director of von ammon co., in Washington, D.C. to curate the exhibition.

 The exhibition showcases how art has served as a form of social activism for generations.
 Particularly in the past four years, art has played an integral role in protests surrounding social injustice, #MeToo, climate change, and gun violence.
 In an unprecedented time of polarization, World Peace examines the myriad political issues facing our society.
 The impetus for the exhibition came before the COVID-19 pandemic and racial justice protests, but these events have compounded our volatile atmosphere.
 As Americans struggle to find common ground, World Peace generates examination, dialogue, and change.